aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

 The :math:`\textrm{ATE's}` as well as the :math:`\textrm{IATE's}` are estimated by default through the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method of the class :py:class:`~mcf_functions.ModifiedCausalForest`.
 See :doc:`../getting_started` for a quick example on how to access these estimates.

 Another way to access the estimated :math:`\textrm{ATE's}` is through the output folder that the **mcf** package generates once a Modified Causal Forest is initialized.
-You can find the location of this folder by accessing the `outpath` entry of the `gen_dict` attribute of your Modified Causal Forest:
+You can find the location of this folder by accessing the `"outpath"` entry of the `gen_dict` attribute of your Modified Causal Forest:

 .. code-block:: python